yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 #### Algorithm

-The meaning of the bellman function is explained well as follows:
+The meaning of the bellman function is explained well in the following blog:

 > [https://ai.intel.com/demystifying-deep-reinforcement-learning/](https://ai.intel.com/demystifying-deep-reinforcement-learning/)

-The reward of future is discounted by a exponential factor in the following equation and is transformed into the second equation, which is **the summation of current reward and a discounted reward of next state**.
+The reward of future is discounted by an exponential factor in the following equation and is transformed into the second equation, which is **the summation of current reward and a discounted reward of next state**.

 ![](/assets/bellman_1.png)